Introduction to Java Developer Interview Questions And Answer

 When a variable is created as static in Java, it gets memory allocated to it only once, and that too when the class in which it is declared gets loaded.
-This is the reason why these variables are used to declare properties of other variables which are shared amongst them and do not change.
+This is why these variables are used to declare properties of other variables shared amongst them and do not change.

 2)Static methods in java

-This is also the reason why the main function in java is by default static and hence no object is required to invoke it and this leads to a better memory management.
+This is also why the main function in java is by default static, and hence no object is required to invoke it, which leads to better memory management.

 Part 2 –Java Developer Interview Questions (Advanced)

 Let us now have a look at the advanced Interview Questions.